howard8888/workspace/README.md

 A session snapshot is a JSON file that contains: the world graph (bindings + edges + internal counters), drives, minimal skill telemetry, and small context items.
 Saving is atomic, loading restores indices and advances the id counter so new bindings don’t collide with old ids.

-Design decision (ADR-0003 folded in): We use human‑readable JSON for portability and easy field debugging.
+Design decision: We use human‑readable JSON for portability and easy field debugging.
 A binary format would be smaller but harder to inspect.
 The JSON structure is stable enough to be versioned if we add fields later.

-Design decision (ADR-0005 folded in): A runner‑level “Reset” is preferable to ad‑hoc deletes when starting a clean demo—this guarantees counters and anchors are consistent.
+Design decision: A runner‑level “Reset” is preferable to ad‑hoc deletes when starting a clean demo—this guarantees counters and anchors are consistent.

 ***Q&A to help you learn this section***